 The acceptable percentage of lines that need to be covered by units tests vary from shop to shop.
 Some shops take a strict approach requiring a 100% coverage.
 Most shops are not as stringent.
 For many shops an acceptable level of coverage is to make sure that all business rules and algorithmic code is covered as well as data initialization functions such as object constructors.

 Automatic code generation is a common practice among many enterprises for creating simple data objects.
 Thus, some shops will forego testing setters and getter in data objects trusting that such validation will be exercised in other areas of the code.

 The two most important items are that an enterprise have a reasonable, measurement-based code coverage policy in force, and that developers support the policy before checking any code into a repository branch exposed to the CI/CD process.

 The days of testing being the sole responsibility of the QA department have come to an end.
 There is simply too much complex code that needs to work its way through the CI/CD pipeline.
 The developer is the person best equipped to react efficiently to remedying errors.
 Studies show time and time again, that the further testing moves away from the developer, the more expensive testing activity becomes.
 The rule of thumb at mabl is if you write it, you test it.
 The motto really is, test early, test often, and automate.

 Automated testing is the bedrock of the CI/CD pipeline.
 The Development Phase is the first step in the CI/CD deployment process.
 However, it is not the only step.
 The next phase of testing in the Development Phase of CI/CD process is Local UI Testing, which we’ll examine at in detail in an upcoming installment.

 See how mabl can help you automate testing throughout the entire CI/CD pipeline.
-Start your free trial today!
+Start your two week free trial today!